isu-kim/PyPeripheral/Codes/Wrappers/README.md

     setEffect(createMouseEffect("CHROMA_STATIC" .
 255 , 0 , 0 , geturi()) , geturi())
 ***

+## Mystic Light for MSI
+Now currently working on Mystic Light SDK for MSI GPU LED control.
+I use RTX 2080 TI Gaming X Trio, which is from MSI.
+It also supports LED controls using SDKs.
+So I would be working on the SDK as well for total LED sync.
+Now have found some documentations from official site and dlls.
+It would not be taking that much of time for me to complete development since the offered SDK is just one dll file and it is quite straight forward for me.
+Would be supporting this SDK in the near future.

 ## Future Developments
 There would be more supported SDKs from Peripheral companies.
 However, I currently do not have any other devices to test.